whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 [^1]: Bentham’s advice to a young girl in 1830.
 Bentham, J., ed. by Goldworth, A. (1983). _Deontology together with A Table of the Springs of Action and Article on Utilitarianism_.
 Oxford: Clarendon, p.xix.
 [^2]:
-    An estimated 734 million people lived in extreme poverty in 2015, meaning that they earned less than $1.90 per day (in 2011 prices).
-Thus, an annual income of $ 35,000 corresponds to 50 times the annual income of a person living just below the extreme poverty line.
+    [The World Bank](https://data.worldbank.org/) estimated that 734 million people lived in extreme poverty in 2015, meaning that they earned less than $1.90 per day (in 2011 prices).
+Thus, an annual income of $35,000 corresponds to 50 times the annual income of a person living just below the extreme poverty line.

-    The World Bank, PovcalNet.
-[Regional aggregation using 2011 PPP and $1.9/day poverty line](http://iresearch.worldbank.org/PovcalNet/povDuplicateWB.aspx).

 [^3]: Cf. Drupp et al. (2018).
 [Discounting Disentangled](http://www.lse.ac.uk/GranthamInstitute/wp-content/uploads/2015/06/Working-Paper-172-Drupp-et-al.pdf). _American Economic Journal: Economic Policy_, 10 (4): 109–34.
 [^4]: GiveWell (2019).
 [Your Donation Can Change Someone's Life](https://www.givewell.org/giving101/Changing-Someones-Life).